 Flip and Two Twisters provided an introduction to expatriate artist and filmmaker Len Lye.
 “At the time of making the documentary Len was known to artists,"says Horrocks, "but he wasn’t known to the wider public at all.”
 Aside from its many overseas screenings, the documentary continues to play regularly at the Len Lye Centre in New Plymouth.

 Early Days Yet (2001), which explores the life and work of Allen Curnow, allowed Horrocks to flex her creative muscles by interpreting Curnow's poems.
 As Horrocks says in this video interview, “I made what I called jokingly “poem videos”.
 I was rather nervous … because I was sort of giving my interpretation of the Curnow poem … It turned out that he was moved.”
 The film was completed just a few months before the poet’s death at the age of 90.

-Bill Gosden, longtime programmer of the NZ International Film Festival, noted in 2018 that Horrocks has had more work in the festival than any other director (ten titles as at 2018).
-In 2007 she got two films in on the same year: The Comics Show, about Kiwi comic book creators, and Questions for Mr Reynolds, about contemporary artist John Reynolds.
+Bill Gosden, longtime programmer of the NZ International Film Festival, noted in 2018 that Horrocks has had more work in the festival than any other director (12 as of 2020).
+In 2007 she managed to get two films in, the same year: The Comics Show, about Kiwi comic book creators, and Questions for Mr Reynolds, about contemporary artist John Reynolds.

 In 2010 Dance of the Instant, a film which rediscovers a pioneering ‘40s-era dance group, won three awards at the local Documentary Edge Festival (including Best Short Documentary), and screened at international dance festivals.